jaspector

 Use the online permit-tracking tools after 8:00 a.m. on the inspection day to see assigned inspector information.

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the Palm Beach County Planning, Zoning and Building - Building Division / Permit Center before applying.
+Source: Palm Beach County Planning, Zoning and Building - Building Division / Permit Center ↗

 Palm Beach County permits are generally required for building construction and regulated work in unincorporated areas, including new construction, additions, alterations, reroofs, window and door replacements, mechanical, electrical, plumbing, gas, pools, sheds, fences, screen structures, site improvements, and many commercial build-outs or signage projects.

-Typical processing time is Varies by permit type and review complexity; use ePZB Permit Tracking to monitor status..
+Building permit processing times in unincorporated Palm Beach County, FL typically run Varies by permit type and review complexity; use ePZB Permit Tracking to monitor status..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Palm Beach County, FL.
 The following work is generally exempt: Replacement of an existing window A/C unit using the existing dedicated outlet; Repair of an existing A/C or heating system, or replacement of parts that do not alter the listing or make the system unsafe; Like-for-like replacement of an existing ceiling fan, faucet, outlet, switch, sink, toilet, or similar fixture in the same location; Painting, minor drywall or stucco repairs under $1,000, and similar finish work; Minor fence, roof, siding, soffit, fascia, screen-room, or window repairs under the county's stated value limits; Portable or manufactured pools and spas less than 24 inches deep; Certain low-risk site improvements such as non-expanded resurfacing, some fences, small planters, and certain small accessory enclosures under the county's Site Plan Review permit rules.
 Note: Palm Beach County states this list is only a concise guide.
 Some work may still require zoning review, floodplain approval, or other county review even when a building permit is not required, and all exempt work must still comply with applicable codes.
+When in doubt, confirm with the local building department before starting work.